xav-b/taskbook/build.md

 - Fix all the local stuff right now, go through TODO
 - Write tests
 - Finish refactoring (especailly private and public)
+- Blog article on how I use it
 - Make it work with Supabase
 - Make Open source great: Documentation, new name, new npm package